 The solution: Make a DIY chalkboard message center, of course.

-Now, I know that there are many beautiful ones for sale.
+Now, I know that there are many beautiful ones for sale and if that is more along the lines of what you have time for, I stuck a few ideas at the bottom of this post.
 But a chalkboard message center is actually relatively easy to make and very versatile.
 Most of the material we used (besides the paint) were scraps left over from other projects or things we found at garage sales.

-- Blackboard paint (blackboard spray paint works great)
+- Chalkboard paint (chalkboard spray paint works great)

 - Primer (if you are painting unpainted wood or metal)